-The navigability of the Kuskokwim River is not in question due to the wealth of information available about commerce being transported on the river and the travels of its many users throughout history.
-Thus, there is not a need to do a complete historical research for the Kuskokwim River and this paper will only summarize the evidence provided by the State.
-The State provided, in its evidence, excerpts from the BLM's regional report, "Alaska's Kuskokwim River Region: A History" (1985), describing how the Kuskokwim River was discovered and explored by Russians in the eighteenth and nineteenth centuries.
+The navigability of the Kuskokwim River is not in question due to the wealth of information available about use of the river for commerce and the travels of its many users throughout its history.
+Thus, this report will only summarize the evidence provided by the State.
+In support of its application, the State provided excerpts from the BLM's regional report, "Alaska's Kuskokwim River Region: A History" (1985), describing how the Kuskokwim River was discovered and explored by Russians in the eighteenth and nineteenth centuries.

 The discovery of the Kuskokwim River by a non-Native person is credited to a Russian hunter named Aleksei (or Vasili) Ivanov in the early 1790's.
 Until the sale of Alaska in 1867, the influx of Russian explorers into Alaska was primarily directed at establishing trading posts throughout the region to obtain furs.
-The primary pelt that was sought after was sea otter but as exploration moved to inland Alaska other less-valued furs such as beaver were traded for with the Aleuts, Eskimos, and Indians.
-To this end the Russians formed organized companies to finance their journeys and build posts in the southern coast of Alaska.
+The primary pelt that was sought was sea otter but as exploration moved to inland Alaska other less-valued furs such as beaver were traded for with the Aleuts, Eskimos, and Indians.
+To this end, the Russians formed companies to finance their journeys and build posts in the southern coast of Alaska.
 One post built in the region that had a great impact on the discovery and development of the Kuskokwim River was located on Lake Iliamna.
-From this location Russian expeditions into the Kuskokwim region were conducted.
-Later, the companies were replaced by the Russian-American Company that was granted a monopoly over the fur trade in Alaska.
+From this location, Russian expeditions into the Kuskokwim region were conducted.
+Later, the various Russian companies were replaced by the Russian-American Company that was granted a monopoly over the fur trade in Alaska.

 Several unsuccessful trips were attempted to access the Kuskokwim River from sea before the first trip up the Kuskokwim River was taken by a Russian explorer named Captain Adolf K. Etolin in 1821.
-Etolin cautiously entered the Kuskokwim River in a small boat and proceeded
+Etolin cautiously entered the Kuskokwim River in a small boat and proceeded upstream a considerable distance seeking to trade for furs and gain information about local Natives.
+He learned that there were many lakes teeming with beaver in the region.
+Etolin reported that traveling the muddy and shifting channels of the Kuskokwim was a hazard to navigation.
+The report's description of river hazards may have caused later Russian expeditions into the region to be conducted overland.
+These overland trips were designed to establish trade relationships with the Natives.